satnetuser001/Brief-News/README.md

-Brief News is a website on Laravel 10.13.0
+Brief News is a web application on Laravel 10.13.0